Ransomware Explained

 - Recoverable under pressure

-- Tested periodically
+- Tested regularly

-Recovery planning is a core corrective control.
+Recovery planning is a core corrective control and part of broader resilience.

 Risk management perspective